History of Tel Aviv in Timeline

 May 1921: Jaffa Riots

-On May 1, 1921, the Jaffa riots resulted in the deaths of 48 Arabs and 47 Jews.
-In the wake of this violence, many Jews left Jaffa for Tel Aviv.
+On May 1, 1921, the Jaffa riots resulted in numerous deaths and injuries, leading many Jews to leave Jaffa for Tel Aviv.

-In 1921, Tel Aviv received "township" or local council status within the Jaffa Municipality.
+In 1921, Tel Aviv received township status within the Jaffa Municipality.

-In June 1923, Tel Aviv was the first town to be wired to electricity in Palestine.
-The opening ceremony of the Jaffa Electric Company powerhouse, on June 10, 1923, celebrated the lighting of the two main streets of Tel Aviv.
+In 1923, Tel Aviv was the first town to be wired to electricity in Palestine, and the opening ceremony of the Jaffa Electric Company powerhouse on June 10, 1923, celebrated the lighting of the two main streets of Tel Aviv.

 1923: Hapoel Tel Aviv Sports Club founded

-In 1923, Hapoel Tel Aviv Sports Club, comprising more than 11 sports clubs, was founded.
+Hapoel Tel Aviv Sports Club, comprising more than 11 sports clubs, was founded in 1923.

 1924: Construction of Pagoda House

-In 1924, the Pagoda House (Beit HaPagoda) designed by Alexander Levy, an example of the eclectic Orientalist style which combines European architecture with Eastern features, was built.
+In 1924, the Pagoda House (Beit HaPagoda), designed by Alexander Levy, was built, exemplifying the eclectic Orientalist architectural style.

 By 1925, the population of Tel Aviv had increased to around 34,000.